onyxring/orcsCharacter/README.md

 	});
 ```

-Of course, this isn’t an overwhelming example, but it *does* underscore the idea that callbacks, a staple in coding practices of years past, make things more convoluted than their modern `async` alternatives.
+Of course, this isn’t an overwhelming example, but it *does* underscore the idea that callbacks, a staple in coding practices of years past, make things more convoluted than their modern `await` alternatives.
 Complex tasks can get out of hand quickly.

 _There are a couple of noteworthy points to make about the orCharacter example above:_